+In July 2018, the three-member Texas Workforce Commission approved funding to pilot the Workforce Career and Technical Education Specialist Initiative.
+In the future the project will be announced for competitive procurement.
+This pilot program supports the achievement of Texas’ goals outlined in the Tri-Agency report, 60x30TX and SB 2105 by ensuring students gain degree certifications and graduate with marketable skills and minimal student debt.

+In 2018 Texas Workforce awarded seven grants totaling $593,356 for Camp Code to focus on increasing the interest of middle school girls in coding and computer science by providing summer camps.
+Students learn problem solving and analytical skills while fostering an interest in science, technology, engineering and math (STEM) related careers with a focus on computer science.

-We worked through the Partnership to support our next generation workforce, the over 5.3 million students in Texas schools, including supporting Texas industries and generating student awareness through the Jobs Y’all campaign in FY 2018.
-The campaign is designed inspire and raise awareness among students, parents and counselors of the state’s high demand industries.
+We worked through the Partnership to support our next generation workforce, the over 5.3 million students in Texas schools, including supporting Texas industries and generating student awareness through the “Jobs Y’all Your Career.
+Your Story.” campaign in FY 2018.
+The Jobs Y’all campaign originated as a need to create greater awareness of the link between jobs and education, as identified by Tri-Agency partners.
+With participation from employers, industry association representatives, workforce developers, and other stakeholders, a priority recommendation was to raise awareness of fast-growing industry sectors, as well as how to address the skills gap.
+The campaign is designed to inspire and raise awareness among students, parents and counselors of the state’s high demand industries.

-The Texas Internship Challenge, featuring TXInternshipChallenge.com continued in its second year in FY 18 and helps students explore different industry sector occupations and acquire workplace skills, and helps employers recruit future workforce talent while promoting growing careers in their industries.
+The Texas Internship Challenge, featuring TXInternshipChallenge.com continued in its second year in FY 18.
+It helps students explore different industry sector occupations and acquire workplace skills.
+Employers have the opportunity to recruit future workforce talent while promoting growing careers in their industries.
+As of August 2018, the TXInternshipChallenge.com had featured more than 64,000 internship positions statewide since the website’s launch.

 In FY 18, TWC advanced strategies in support of veterans and our military.
-Texas Operation Welcome Home and Military Family Support assists recently separated service members and their spouses who are experiencing challenges in finding employment or completing their degree programs, and helps them prepare for in-demand career opportunities through a number of different initiatives.
+Texas Operation Welcome Home and Military Family Support assists recently separated service members and their spouses who are experiencing challenges in finding employment or completing their degree programs, and helps them prepare for in-demand career opportunities through a number of different programs.

 TWC continued the successful transition of Vocational Rehabilitation (VR) services to our agency and continues to work in partnership with our local Boards to better meet the needs of individuals with disabilities.
 Together, we prepare VR customers to obtain, retain or advance in employment.
 TWC continues our efforts to co-locate VR staff into Workforce Solutions offices, which generates shared resources and savings to the taxpayer.
 Our efforts to innovate and strengthen these services are ongoing.

-TWC took many steps to promote early childhood learning through quality child care and prekindergarten initiatives, including further implementation of new standards for Texas Rising Star (TRS) child care provider certification program, expansion of the number of TRS providers and continued partnership with the Texas Education Agency (TEA), local child care providers and school districts in creating Prekindergarten Partnerships, allowing for innovative expansion of TRS-facilities in charter and public schools.
+TWC took many steps to promote early childhood learning through quality child care and prekindergarten initiatives.
+This included further implementation of new standards for Texas Rising Star (TRS) child care provider certification program, expansion of the number of TRS providers and continued partnership with the Texas Education Agency (TEA), local child care providers and school districts in creating Prekindergarten Partnerships, and allowing for innovative expansion of TRS-facilities in charter and public schools.
 TWC again partnered with the Office of the Governor to host the Texas Early Childhood Learning Summit in Dallas.
 In June, Texas received an historical $229.9 million increase in its childcare funding block grant that will allow for systematic improvements to be felt for generations of Texas children.
 With this historic increase, the Commission approved several initiatives to strengthen, expand and make lasting improvements to the state’s subsidized child care program.